coryarcangel/F1-Racer/README.md

 Elevator pitch: Just the road from a racing game.

 Note: This repo is a complete mess!
 So sorry.
+Not 100% sure this is the correct final one, it might be lost, and also not 100% the PRG is correct.

 "Being lazy is also a form of labor" - CMA